 The screenshots below will help you see an example of how to use the Excel consolidate function:

 Step 1: Open all files (workbooks) that contain the data you want to consolidate.

 Step 2: Ensure the data is organized in the same way (see example below).

 Step 3: On the Data ribbons select Data Tools and then Consolidate.

 Step 4: Select the method of consolidation (in our example, it’s Sum).

 Step 5: Select the data including the labels and click Add

 Step 6: Repeat step 5 for each worksheet or workbook that contains the data

-There are many reasons a financial analyst may want to use this function.
+There are many reasons a financial analyst may want to use the Excel consolidate function.
 One example would be combining budgets from various departments into one company-wide budget.
 This may be common for an analyst or manager working in financial planning and analysis (FP&A) or other accounting functions.

 What if the data sources have different items?